Interview Query

 This question tests your data sense, as well as your SQL writing skills.
 It has also appeared in Facebook data analyst interviews.

-To answer the first part of the question regarding insights, there are a number of metrics you could evaluate.
-You can find the total number of messages sent per day, the number of conversations being started, or the average number of messages per conversation.
+To answer the first part of the question regarding insights, you could evaluate a number of metrics.
+You can find the total number of messages sent daily, the number of conversations being started, or the average number of messages per conversation.
 All of these metrics seek to find users’ level of engagement and connectivity.

 You can find a full solution on parts one through three in the following YouTube video: